Depression is common during pregnancy and in the postpartum period. If you have

 (2,500- to 10,000-lux) fluorescent lamp, slowly building up to 1 to 2 hours

 (Possible side effects include eye strain, headache, feeling "wired," and

 trouble falling asleep when light therapy is used later in the day.)

 Antidepressant medicine, most often a

 selective serotonin reuptake inhibitor (SSRI), such as fluoxetine (Prozac) or

 sertraline (Zoloft).
 Fluoxetine and citalopram (Celexa) are not often used during breast-feeding,

 because they can pass into breast milk in high levels.
-Fluoxetine is also linked to side
+If you are

 planning to breast-feed and are taking an antidepressant, talk about this with your